jiangyanan224/rediscpp/README.md

 * Fixes a bug in the `connection::async_run(host, port)` overload that was causing crashes on reconnection.

 * Fixes the executor usage in the connection class.
-Before these changes it was imposing `any_io_executor` on users.
+Before theses changes it was imposing `any_io_executor` on users.

 * `connection::async_receiver_event` is not cancelled anymore when